yunggarlic/criticalmass/README.md

 ## Breathing Dots
 https://codesandbox.io/s/breathing-dots-checkpoint-6-lp81i

-This complex animation is a huge inspiration to me, not only because it is mesmerizing and beautiful, but because the code isn't so terribly complex itself (perhaps by virtue of the excellent inline documentation throughout).
-There are a lot of these types of animations that I browse on codesandbox just to see what you can do with a 3D package and some math.
+This complex animation is a huge inspiration to me, not only because it is mesmerizing and beautiful, but from a technical perspective, the code isn't so terribly complex itself (perhaps by virtue of the excellent inline documentation throughout).
+There are a lot of these types of animations that I browse on codesandbox just to see what you can do by utilizing a 3D animation package and some math.

 ## Decentraland
 https://github.com/decentraland/

 I only recently stumbled upon Decentraland but this umbrella of technology is a great intersection of my interests.
 Decentraland is a virtual world where you can own virtual property including land and clothing using blockchain technology.
 Users create avatars and interact with others in a space solely equipped by user-generated content.
-From a technical perspective, I'm incredibly inspired by the melding of game animation and blockchain technology and see this as the small-scale primordial version of what verifiable digital ownership looks like within our ever-decentralizing world.
+While I don't fully grasp the technical components of this project, I'm incredibly inspired by the melding of game animation and blockchain technology and see this as the small-scale primordial version of what verifiable digital ownership looks like within our ever-decentralizing world.

 # Focus

-If I were given time and resources to learn and build what I wanted, I would start out with a non-fungible token marketplace where users are able to buy, sell, and exchange NFT's on the Ethereum blockchain using their digital wallets.
+If I were given time and resources to learn and build what I wanted, I would look to expand my knowledge into blockchain technology.
+I would start out by designing a non-fungible token marketplace where users are able to buy, sell, and exchange NFT's on the Ethereum blockchain using their digital wallets.
 My first orders of business would be to research some other non-fungible token marketplaces like Decentraland's and learn Solidity, the language that targets Ethereum's virtual machine, and build out a shell for what the marketplace is to look like.
 The majority of my time will be spent learning how smart contracts and web development work in tandem.

 # Coding Exercise
 https://q7d9y.csb.app/